 External joinery will be western red cedar and reclaimed doors will be used inside.

-The pitched ‘double roof’ will have R6.4 insulation and will be clad in corrugated iron in keeping with the local kiwi vernacular.
+The pitched ‘double roof’ will have R6.4 insulation and will be clad in corrugated iron.

 Hard landscaping will be comprised of low drystone retaining walls using local Northland stone and herringbone brick paving.
 The site is to be planted in regenerative native bush.